Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Introduction

 \section{Introduction}

-Rail transport is expected to experience an increase in capacity demands due to changes in mobility needs resulting from climate policy, leading to traffic challenges in passenger and cargo rail transport.
-The situation is aggravated by the fact that the rolling stock and especially railway infrastructure cannot keep up with the increase in transport needs, which makes railway systems overloaded.

-Rail transport, due to its technical and organizational characteristics is very sensitive to disturbances in traffic: these extraordinary events have an impact on railway operations, typically resulting in delays \citep{Ge2022}.
-Examples of such disturbances include: late train departures/arrivals, extended dwell times, or (partial) track closures (also referred to as disruptions).
-These can last from several minutes up to hours.
-The impact of disturbances can propagate to multiple sections in the railway network (cf. the work of \citep{tornquist2007railway} and references therein).
-Thus, ensuring stable railway traffic and providing reliable service for passengers, rail cargo companies, and their clients is in the best common interest of railway infrastructure managers, and train operators.
-To limit these impacts as much as possible it is necessary to make proper rescheduling decisions quickly.
-The dispatchers need to reschedule and partially reroute the trains, aiming at the minimization of negative consequences.
-Still, in many places, dispatchers are using their own intuition or simple heuristics like FCFS (First Come First Served); resulting in decisions far from the objective of consequence minimization.
-In the last decades, there has been a growing research interest in mathematical optimization methods in support of rail dispatchers in decision making.
-While doing so, diverse objective functions were addressed, such as the (weighted) sum of delays \citep{lange2018approaches}, the maximal delay that cannot be avoided~\citep{DarianoPDPbb}, or fuel consumption measures ~\citep{harrod2011modeling}.
+Rail transport is expected to experience an increase in capacity demands due to changes in mobility needs resulting from climate policies, leading to traffic challenges in passenger and cargo rail transport.
+The situation is aggravated by the fact that the rolling stock and, especially, railway infrastructure cannot keep up with the increase in transport needs, which overloads railway systems.
+Rail transport, due to its technical and organizational characteristics, is very sensitive to disturbances and disruptions in traffic.
+These extraordinary events have an impact on railway operations, typically resulting in delays \citep{Ge2022}.
+Examples of such disturbances include late train departures/arrivals, extended dwell times, etc. Their duration can be from several minutes up to hours.
+A \emph{disturbance} is a smaller perturbation that can be handled solely by modifying the existing train paths, whereas a disruption affects rolling stock and crew schedules, too~\citep{cacchiani2014overview}.
+In the present work, we focus on train rescheduling from the network operator's perspective.
+Even though we also consider (partial) track closures, which are typically viewed as disruptions, in our examples they will be managed by modifying existing train paths.
+The impact of disturbances and disruptions can propagate to multiple sections in the railway network~(c.f. \cite{tornquist2007railway} and references therein).
+Ensuring stable railway traffic and providing reliable service for passengers, rail cargo companies, and their clients is in the best common interest of railway infrastructure managers and train operators.